-The Fairmont State University School of Fine Arts Department of Music will present four end-of-the-year concerts to showcase student talent.
+The Fairmont State University School of Fine Arts Department of Music will present the annual Fete de Noel Holiday Concert at 7:30 p.m.
+Friday, Dec.
+5, in Colebank Hall.